 5. Insadong street stalls – Ttongppang or Poop Bread

-Insadonggil is the main street of Insadong neighborhood, famous for its street food.
-This is also the place where Ttongppang or Ddongbbang (literally poop bread) originated from!
-I found this turd-shaped dessert at a street stall on the ground floor of Insadong Ssamziegil shopping center.
+Insadonggil is the main street of the Insadong neighborhood, famous for its street food.
+This is also the place where Ttongppang or Ddongbbang (literally poop bread) originated from.
+I found this turd-shaped Korean dessert at a street stall on the ground floor of the Insadong Ssamziegil shopping center.

-If you like bizarre food, check the insect-based menus in Cambodia!
+If you like bizarre food, take a break from popular Korean desserts, and check out the insect-based menus in Cambodia!

-At this stall, red bean paste version cost 1.000 Won.
+At this stall, the red bean paste version costs 1.000 Won.
 The one with the chocolate filling had the price of 1.500 Won (80 cents to 1,20 Euros).

 If you want to make it a thematic day, on the top of the same shopping center there is a Ddo-Ong Café (or Ttongkape), a cafeteria obsessed with pooping.
-This is a feces-celebrating place where you can try spaghetti with tomato and beef or rose latte served in a miniature version of a toilet.
-I tried the pasta which was not impressive, but I assume if you are there just for a laugh, it may fulfill your “hunger”.
+This is a feces-celebrating place where you can try spaghetti with tomato and beef, or a rose latte served in a miniature version of a toilet.
+I tried the pasta which was not impressive, but I assume if you are there just for a laugh, it will fulfill your “hunger”.

 Address: Insadong Ssamziegil, Insadonggil, Jongno-gu

 Closest metro station: Jongno 3-ga Station, Exit 5

 Unas is another Seoul dessert café in the Gangnam district that attracts with its Instagram-worthy creations.

 The headliner of this Korean dessert café is undoubtedly Avocado Cake.
 As its name suggests, it looks like an avocado.
 Well, almost.
 The seed was out of proportion; it seemed too small for the size of the fruit.